cjmj96/balanced-tree-clothing-co-case-study/README.md

 ## Data structure and initial checks

 The dataset (database) presents 2 tables.
-The first, called `balanced_tree.product_details` includes all information about the entire range that
-Balanced Clothing sells in their store.
-The second, `balanced_tree.sales` contains product level information for all the transactions made for Balanced Tree including quantity, price, percentage discount, member status, a transaction ID and also the transaction timestamp.
-The previous table spans data from the Q1 of 2021.
+The first, called **product_details** includes information about the stock that Balanced Clothing sells in their store.
+The second, **sales** contains transaction information including quantity, price, percentage discount, member status, a transaction ID and also the transaction timestamp.
+The tables spans data from the Q1 of 2021.
 The tables contains 12 and 15,095 observations respectively or 15,107 in total.

 ![erd](erd.png)